krystle-mensah/inspired/README.md

-# inspired
-Music Blog with custom admin
+# Music blog website with custom PHP admin system

+## Description

+This is a test read me file